Crawl spaces and basements lie beneath a home, creating a hollow space between the ground and the first floor.

 On the other hand, crawl spaces are significantly cheaper to construct.

 The constrained size makes it inconvenient to enter crawl spaces to inspect and address problems such as mold or dampness.

 Which is Better: a Crawl Space or a Basement?

-Extremely dry ground, wet soils, and bedrock are challenging to excavate.
+Extremely dry ground and bedrock are challenging to excavate.

 Shallow crawl spaces are preferable in these cases.